MarcSahuguet/TrainExplorer/README.md

 ## Contribution Guidelines 🤝
-If you would like to contribute to the project, please contact us The aim to get fundings to grow the tech
+If you would like to contribute to the project, please contact us We are currently applying for funding to progress from proof of concept to MVP

 ## License 📜
 This project is licensed under the MIT License.
 See the LICENSE file for details.